- Course Number:

 The student will be assessed on his/her ability to demonstrate the development of course outcomes.
 The methods of assessment may include one or more of the following: oral or written examinations, quizzes, written assignments, visual inspection, welding tests and task performance.

 Course Content (Themes, Concepts, Issues and Skills)

-Operate oxy-acetylene portable and track cutting systems in accordance with industry standards
+Operate oxy-fuel portable and track cutting systems in accordance with industry standards.

 - Demonstrate correct setup and shutdown procedures for the hand cutting and track cutting systems.